Your trusted source of information

 Although most sources cite the red wiggler as the best worm species for vermicomposting, they aren’t suited to the Philippine climate.
 Instead, in the Philippines, we use African Nightcrawlers which require similar care, eat more food and are more heat-tolerant than their red wiggler counterparts.

 MAKING CUSTOMERS HAPPY

-Urban Vermicomposting Ph is at the forefront of bringing vermicomposting to the urban setting.
+Urban Vermicomposting PH is at the forefront of bringing vermicomposting to the urban setting.
 We provide information, tips, and tricks for the beginner vermicomposter.
-We also sell starter kits in order to make the switch to a greener lifestyle much easier.
+We also sell starter kits in order to make the switch to a greener lifestyle easier.